General Electric to cut 4,500 jobs in Europe: source

-(Reuters) - General Electric Co (GE.N) plans to cut 4,500 jobs in Europe, the first numbers to emerge on layoffs from the U.S. industrial conglomerate since it outlined plans to restructure and shed units last month.
+(Reuters) - General Electric Co (GE.N) plans to cut as many as 4,500 jobs in Europe as the U.S. industrial conglomerate shrinks its troubled power generation business, a labor union source said on Tuesday.

 The cuts, which are linked to businesses GE bought from France’s Alstom (ALSO.PA) in 2015, will affect employees in Switzerland, Germany and Britain, said French newspaper Les Echos, which first reported the news on Tuesday.

-A labor union source confirmed the layoff numbers to Reuters on Wednesday and said an official announcement was expected as early as Thursday.
+The union source confirmed the layoff numbers to Reuters on Wednesday and said an official announcement was expected as early as Thursday.

 GE did not confirm the numbers but said it was “reviewing its operations to ensure the business is best positioned to respond to our market realities and for long-term success.”
 The company had presented a proposal to the European body representing legacy Alstom employees, it added.

+GE acquired about 65,000 Alstom employees, $20 billion in annual revenue and dozens of field offices and manufacturing sites around the world when it bought the power assets of the French company in 2015, according to regulatory filings and presentations at the time.

+The acquisition rounded out GE’s Power portfolio by adding steam turbine capabilities, adding to GE’s mostly natural gas turbine power business.
+It also gave GE a larger installed base of plants to service.
+But the deal came just as demand for new power plants was slowing, in part due to competition from cost-competitive wind and solar systems.

-Last month, General Electric CEO John Flannery outlined plans to reduce the manufacturing footprint of GE’s power business to respond to a sharp fall in demand for fossil fuel power equipment.
+Last month, General Electric CEO John Flannery outlined plans to cut back GE’s power business to respond to a sharp fall in demand for fossil fuel power equipment.
 GE did not specify how many jobs would be cut or where.

 The reported layoffs are part of GE Power’s plan to integrate GE’s energy connections and power businesses, seeking to save $1 billion in costs next year and another $500 million in 2019, William Blair analyst Nicholas Heymann said.